 A Model 168 MP (Multiprocessing) system consists of two 3168 MP Processing Units, a 3068 Multisystem Communication Unit, and appropriate peripheral subsystems.
 Each of the two Processing Units can have from 1 to 8 million bytes of main storage.
 The two Processing Units can have different storage capacities in a 168 MP system, but IBM recommends that the two systems be configured as symmetrically as possible for higher availability.
-Each Processing Unit can have up to 12 I/O channels, including > mentally different types of System/370 multiprocessing are now supported.
+Each Processing Unit can have up to 12 I/O channels, including a maximum of six 2860 Selector Channels, two 2870 Byte Multiplexer Channels, or eleven 2880 Block Multiplexer Channels.
+The 3068 Multisystem Communication Unit interconnects the two Processing Units and houses a configuration control panel which the operator can use to reconfigure the system.
+Multiprocessing features must be added to the 3066 Systems Console and the 3067 Power and Coolant Distribution Unit.